 Hitting the pain point

-Often when I sit down with clients who have achieved great financial success or who are on track to meet their financial goals they have a “bounce back” story.
-Somewhere in their past, for some reason (ignorance, misfortune, poor choices etc.) they reached a pivotal moment.
-A point in time where it became too painful to continue on the path they were travelling and the only choice was to change direction.
-Hitting that pain point and making the decision to change direction was often the springboard for their success; it was rarely an easy decision, or an easy journey but it was one that reaped amazing rewards.
+Often when I sit down with clients who have achieved great financial success or who are on track to meet the financial goals they have a “bounce back” story.
+Somewhere in their past, for some reason (ignorance, misfortune, poor choices, etc.) they reached a pivotal moment.
+A point in time where it became too painful to continue on the path they were traveling and the only choice was to change direction.
+Hitting that pain point and making the decision to change direction was often the springboard for their success; it was rarely an easy decision or an easy journey but it was one that reaped amazing rewards.